 At Tulane, he majored in economics.
 Today, Ralph Brennan is chiefly concerned with what he calls 'the guest experience,' or everything that touches a customer - the food, the menus, and the atmosphere.
 But he acknowledges that the numbers are an integral part of the equation.
 "My dad, my aunts, and my uncles all encouraged me to get a business background.
 They were successful restaurateurs who had learned on the job, and they understood how important the numbers are to the business.
 They all seemed to know it was time for someone in the family to have some formal training."
-In the 1970s, because of a well-documented dispute amongst the second generation of the Brennan family [siblings and cousins,] his re-entry into the industry was delayed.
+Because of a well-documented dispute within the family, his re-entry into the industry was delayed.
 Instead, he earned an MBA and spent eight years as a CPA with Price Waterhouse.

 When he finally returned to the family business, he was armed with plenty of numbers-experience, as well as a whole-hearted love of it all.
 Today, The Ralph Brennan Restaurant Group includes Red Fish Grill in the New Orleans French Quarter; Ralph's on the Park in Mid-City New Orleans; café NOMA within the New Orleans Museum of Art; Ralph Brennan's Jazz Kitchen® located in the Downtown Disney® District at the DISNEYLAND® Resort; and Ralph Brennan Catering & Events.
-In fulfillment of a long-held dream, Ralph Brennan now owns Brennan's, the iconic establishment on Royal Street where he played as a child, which he re-opened in 2014 following a complete renovation.
+In fulfillment of a long-held dream, in partnership with his friend Terry White, Ralph Brennan now owns Brennan's, the iconic establishment on Royal Street where he played as a child, which they re-opened in 2014 following a complete renovation.
 Just like a Monopoly game, and on trend adopting the legendary spots in the French Quarter, in 2015, Ralph purchased Napoleon House, the historic and legendary watering hole.
-For twenty years, he owned and operated the DiRoNa Award-winning BACCO restaurant in the French Quarter.
+For twenty years, he owned and operated the DiRoNa Award-winning BACCO restaurant in the French Ouarter.